core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For example, an X.509 certificate is provided as its direct binary serialization.
 If C509 certificates or CWTs are used as authentication credentials, each is provided as the binary serialization of a (possibly tagged) CBOR array.
 If CCSs are used as authentication credentials, each is provided as the binary serialization of a CBOR map.

-If authentication credentials are CWTs, then the untagged CWT associated to an entity is stored in the Security Context and used as authentication credential for that entity.
+If authentication credentials are CWTs, then the untagged CWT associated with an entity is stored in the Security Context and used as authentication credential for that entity.

-If authentication credentials are X.509 / C509 certificates or CWTs and the authentication credential associated to an entity is provided within a chain or a bag, then only the end-entity certificate or end-entity untagged CWT is stored in the Security Context and used as authentication credential for that entity.
+If authentication credentials are X.509 / C509 certificates or CWTs and the authentication credential associated with an entity is provided within a chain or a bag, then only the end-entity certificate or end-entity untagged CWT is stored in the Security Context and used as authentication credential for that entity.

 Storing whole authentication credentials rather than only a subset of those may result in a non-negligible storage overhead.
 On the other hand, it also ensures that authentication credentials are correctly used in a simple, flexible and non-error-prone way, also taking into account future credential formats as entirely new or extending existing ones.
 In particular, it is ensured that: